Nero Bali

-"Nero Bali" is a song by Italian singer Elodie, with featured vocals by Michele Bravi and Guè Pequeno.
-It was produced by Dardust and Mace, and released by Universal Music on 18 May 2018 as the lead single from Elodie's third album This Is Elodie.
+"Nero Bali" is a song by Italian singers Elodie and Michele Bravi and Italian rapper Guè.
+It was produced by Dardust and Mace, and released by Universal Music on 18 May 2018 as the lead single from Elodie's third studio album This Is Elodie.

 Music video

 The music video for the song, directed by Enea Colmbi, was released on YouTube on the same day.